It's safe to say that no one wants to spend countless hours copy and pasting information into QuickBooks. We're hoping that's why you're here.

-Any processing fees paid by the client will be listed as a 'Merchant Fee' on the invoices in QBO.
+Any processing fees paid by the client will be listed as a 'Merchant Fee' on the invoices in QuickBooks.

-Then, on the Payout (or the Deposit in QBO), those fees will be deducted from the deposit as 'Payment Processing Fees', so you'll just receive what the client is actually paying you for the project.
+Then, on the transfer (or the Deposit in QuickBooks), those fees will be deducted from the deposit as 'Payment Processing Fees', so you'll just receive what the client is actually paying you for the project.

 On the receive payment screen, you'll also see confirmation that fees will be deducted from the payment.